privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 _Note:
-  * The endpoint to fetch Javascript and / or WASM code for scoring (`decision_logic_url`, `decision_logic_wasm_url`) and Seller Key Value service endpoint (`scoring_signals_url`) are not passed from the device to server side; these endpoints are variables in SellerFrontEnd service configuration whose values are ingested at service startup.
+  * The endpoint to fetch Javascript and / or WASM code for scoring (`decision_logic_url`, `decision_logic_wasm_url`) and Seller Key Value service endpoint (`scoring_signals_url`) __are not passed from the device to server side__; these endpoints are variables in SellerFrontEnd service configuration whose values are ingested at service startup.
-  * The endpoint to fetch Javascript and / or WASM code for bidding (`bidding_logic_url`, `bidding_wasm_helper_url`) and Buyer Key Value service endpoint (`bidding_signals_url`) are not passed from the device to server side; these endpoints are variables in BuyerFrontEnd service configuration whose values are ingested at service startup.
+  * The endpoint to fetch Javascript and / or WASM code for bidding (`bidding_logic_url`, `bidding_wasm_helper_url`) and Buyer Key Value service endpoint (`bidding_signals_url`) __are not passed from the device to server side__; these endpoints are variables in BuyerFrontEnd service configuration whose values are ingested at service startup.
 If Buyer Key Value service is externally sharded (i.e. sharded based on CustomAudience / InterestGroup, then `bidding_signals_url` will be passed per CustomAudience in the umbrella request.